Farmington is a thriving community centered around a college campus

 Skiers take to Maine hills in the winter

 The Prescott Field complex includes facilities for softball, soccer, field hockey and lacrosse.
 Sugarloaf Mountain is almost 40 miles north and offers more winter recreation.
-“There is swimming, hiking and snowmobiling all over that area,” Dambrie says, “and Farmington has close proximity to some amazing skiing at Sugarloaf, which Maine residents go to and has really turned into a four-season resort.”
+“There is swimming, hiking and snowmobiling all over that area,” Dambrie says, “and Farmington is close to some amazing skiing at Sugarloaf, which Maine residents go to and has really turned into a four-season resort.”

 Restaurants dot Route 2 and downtown